 The Careers Team are available all day, every day to provide a personalised and impartial information, advice and guidance service to students during the relatively short sixth form stage of their education.
-Our qualified staff deliver a planned programme, which is designed to offer the most appropriate support for students at different stages of their college life.
+Our well-qualified staff deliver a planned programme, which is designed to offer the most appropriate support for students at different stages of their college life.

 Careers staff are available to assist prospective students with important study programme decisions through the application, enrolment and induction stages.
-We recognise the crucial importance of making the right course decisions in advance, but also that it is sometimes important for young people to change their plans as new career ideas develop or if study challenges need to be addressed.
+We recognise the importance of making the right course decisions in advance, but also that it is sometimes necessary for young people to change their plans as new career ideas develop or if study challenges need to be addressed.

-For Year 12 students, we work closely with the E6 Team to raise students’ awareness of the choices open to them post-college and to prepare them as fully as possible for these opportunities.
+For Year 12 students, we work closely with the E6 Personal Development Team to raise students’ awareness of the choices open to them post-college and to prepare them as fully as possible for these opportunities.
 This involves a combination of group sessions, presentations, careers events and trips to employer and higher education venues.
 And of course students can always drop-in for advice or book a one-to-one careers interview.
 This provision is fully available to students on one year, level 2 courses, including support for applications to return to college or for apprenticeship/employment options and study opportunities elsewhere.

 For final year students, the Careers Team is involved in direct applications support, including the UCAS process in term one and for apprenticeship/employment applications later in the academic year.
 Assistance is available through a mixture of group work and individual interviews, with each member of Careers staff responsible for working with a specified group of students.